Suzanna-Neely-Yates/climate-displacement/index.md

 Finally, our group is aiming for an A in this project.
 We have to complete all of the updates and tasks to the best of our ability.

-____________________________
-### Methods

-We will be using Jupyter Notebook for this project, utilizing the Python programming language.
-Pytorch and fastai will be imported and utilized; using the tools that we have from these packages, we will first figure out a pathway for which we can merge existing datasets.
-Then, we can create a neural network to create a model based on our data.
-We will create multiple neural networks with the Pytorch models, analyzing how well each neural network model does with our data.

-Migration Data (SQI Tax Stats) and Federal Emergency Management Agency (Disasters 1953-Present) will be joined.
-This joined dataset will serve as our primary dataset for this research.
-As previously discussed, this dataset will be fed into various Pytorch neural networks.
-We will analyze and explore which neural network models work best with our given dataset.

-____________________________
-## Discussion

-We will present a dataset that is the culmination of two datasets that has been wrangled and merged into a dataset with the data that we believe is important for our investigation.
-We will put this data through various neural networks to figure out the most effective form of neural network for our problem.
-Evaluation and interpretations of our data from the various neural networks we attempt to put our dataset through will primarily be used to figure out what are the biggest factors of climate displacement.
-We can also analyze how influential the severity of various disaster types can impact the number of people that are forced to either permanently or temporarily migrate away from an affected area, on a state level.

-A key aspect of our work which differentiates it from other related climate migration studies is both the scope and methods of prediction used.
-Previous works focus on predicting climate migration due to specific types of natural disasters.
-For example, sea level rise.
-However, this work seeks to understand the interconnection between a large variety of natural disasters in causing climate migration in the United States.
-Additionally, this work trains the custom dataset with a variety of neural networks, ultimately evaluating the most effective neural networks at predicting climate migration.
-Learning about these specific neural network structures are key concepts which we have learned and continue to build on in this study.

 Group: Ben Luo & Neely Yates